-- Incremental Offer Price - o For Price-based offers, it may be increased or decreased for uncommitted hours, but may only be decreased for committed hours.
-When determining whether an update constitutes an increase or decrease, each segment of the updated offer curve will be compared to each segment of the incremental offer curve that existed for the schedule and hour at the time the resource most recently received a commitment for that hour. - o For Cost-based offers, they may be increased or decreased for both committed and uncommitted hours. - Incremental Offer MW - o During the Generation Rebidding Period, Offer MW may only be updated for hours that did not receive a commitment in the Day-Ahead Market. - o Following the close of the Generation Rebidding Period, no updates to the Incremental Offer MW may be made, regardless of resource commitment status. - Emergency Minimum and Maximum MW Limits - o These parameters are not subject to the T-65 min update deadline and may be updated through the end of the operating hour to which the updates apply.
+- Incremental Offer Price - o For Price-based offers, the Incremental Offer Price may be increased or decreased for uncommitted hours, but may only be decreased for committed hours.
+When determining whether an update constitutes an increase or decrease, each segment of the updated offer curve will be compared to each segment of the incremental offer curve that existed for the schedule and hour at the time the resource most recently received a commitment for that hour. - o For Cost-based offers, the Incremental Offer Price may be increased or decreased for both committed and uncommitted hours. - Incremental Offer MW - o During the Generation Rebidding Period, Offer MW may only be updated for hours that did not receive a commitment in the Day-ahead Market. - o Following the close of the Generation Rebidding Period, no updates to the Offer MW may be made, regardless of resource commitment status. - Emergency Minimum and Maximum MW Limits - o These parameters are not subject to the T-65 min update deadline and may be updated through the end of the operating hour to which the updates apply.

-- Economic Minimum and Maximum Limits - o These parameters are not subject to the T-65 min update deadline and may be updated through the end of the operating hour to which the updates apply. - Startup Cost (Cold, Intermediate, Hot) and No-Load Cost - Cost-based Startup and No-Load values (on either a price-based or cost-based schedule) may be increased or decreased for both committed and uncommitted hours. - o Price-based Startup and No-Load values may not be updated outside of the open enrollment periods as specified in Section 2.3.3 of this Manual. - Minimum Run Time - o Hourly differentiated Minimum Run Time values are only considered for use during real-time commitment and dispatch. - Minimum Run Time may not be updated for any hour that has received a commitment in the Day-Ahead or Real-time Market. - Notification Time - o Hourly differentiated Notification Time values are only considered for use during real-time commitment and dispatch. - Schedule Availability - o During the Generation Rebidding Period, Schedule Availability may only be updated for schedules that did not receive a commitment in the Day-Ahead Market. - o No updates to Schedule Availability may be made following the close of the Generation Rebidding Period, regardless of schedule commitment status, except for dual fuel resources. - Resources designated as "Dual Fuel Capable" in Markets Gateway may submit hourly differentiated schedule availability for cost-based schedules following the close of the Generation Rebidding Period, for uncommitted hours only, in order to communicate fuel availability. - Switch to Cost Schedule Flag - o May not be updated during the Generation Rebidding Period. - Any hourly updates made to the Offer Updates or Detail Updates pages of Markets Gateway supersede the daily values on the Offer and/or Detail pages.
+- Economic Minimum and Maximum Limits - o These parameters are not subject to the T-65 min update deadline and may be updated through the end of the operating hour to which the updates apply. - Startup Cost (Cold, Intermediate, Hot) and No-Load Cost - Cost-based Startup and No-Load values (on either a Price-based or Cost-based schedule) may be increased or decreased for both committed and uncommitted hours. - o Price-based Startup and No-Load values may not be updated outside of the open enrollment periods as specified in Section 2.3.3 of this Manual. - Minimum Run Time - o Hourly differentiated Minimum Run Time values are only considered for use during real-time commitment and dispatch. - o Minimum Run Time may not be updated for any hour that has received a commitment in the Day-ahead or Real-time Market. - Notification Time - o Hourly differentiated Notification Time values are only considered for use during real-time commitment and dispatch. - Ramp Rate - o MW Limits - Following the close of the Day-ahead bidding window, no updates to the Ramp Rate MW Limits are permitted. - o Ramp Rates - Hourly differentiated Ramp Rates may be updated for both committed and uncommitted hours. - Schedule Availability - o During the Generation Rebidding Period, Schedule Availability may only be updated for schedules that did not receive a commitment in the Day-ahead Market. - No updates to Schedule Availability may be made following the close of the Generation Rebidding Period, regardless of schedule commitment status, except for dual fuel resources. - Resources designated as "Dual Fuel Capable" in Markets Gateway may submit hourly differentiated schedule availability for Cost-based schedules following the close of the Generation Rebidding Period, for uncommitted hours only, in order to communicate fuel availability. - Switch to Cost Schedule Flag - o May not be updated during the Generation Rebidding Period.

+Any hourly updates made to the Offer Updates or Detail Updates pages of Markets Gateway supersede the daily values on the Offer and/or Detail pages.
 Hourly updates made on the Offer Updates or Detail Updates pages are not automatically carried over into the next operating day.